 If you want to be handled gently, look to my beautiful bride of nearly twenty years.
 She has a kinder, gentler soul than I. I have done nothing to deserve her.
 We speculate she did something horrible in a past life and I’m her punishment.
 She’s the one who uplifts and supports.
 She’ll treat you compassionately.
 She has a tender hand.
 (Unless you abuse animals or children, in which case… Gods help you – cause I won’t).

 I tend to be a bit rougher.
 I’m the guy who throws you in the pool to teach you to swim.
 With sharks.
 In a meat wetsuit.
 But if you think it’s in malice, then be assured it is not.
+I’ll also rescue your butt should you need it.
 Those who are worthy of my malice, unless they are especially oblivious idiots, have little doubt.

 Can I shut it off?
 Of course I can.
 Different circumstances have different rules.
 I have never once written a legal document with the word fuck in it…. waaaaiiiiittttt… hold on… nope, don’t think I have, but if I have, then the word fuck would have been somehow appropriate and involved in the case… but I don’t think that’s happened (though even now I’m still wondering).
 Why though, if it’s not absolutely necessary, why the fuck would I want to change my voice?
 If you’re here reading this, then I assume you want to read what I have to say in the way I say it.
 You want to experience these discussions the way I want to discuss them.
 This is me.
 This is my voice.
 This is my blog.
 My bully-pulpit.
 If I were, say, a professional journalist, which I wouldn’t mind being and have the skill set to do well – well, this is not the way I’d write for my job.
 But on Strolling Through My Mind?